doanhxd/Razer-Blade-15-Advanced-2018-Hackintosh/README.md

 1. Use [stonevil's](https://github.com/stonevil/Razer_Blade_Advanced_early_2019_Hackintosh#bios-unlock) guide for modding BIOS

-2. Fill the [SMBIOS](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices.html#generate-a-new-serial) section in EFI folder
+2. Fill the [SMBIOS](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices.html#generate-a-new-serial) section at PlatformInfo in config.plist file

 3. Use [OpenCore Vanilla Laptop guide](https://dortania.github.io/OpenCore-Install-Guide) to doing config.plist and create Bootable USB

 <details>
 <summary>~Extra~</summary>

-- Please create [USBMap](https://github.com/corpnewt/USBMap) or `USBPort.kext` (Use Hackintool to do this) after install for best USB plug experience (uncheck SSDT-USBX-LAPTOP in config.plist or remove it when using USBMap/USBPort.kext)
+- Please create [USBMap](https://github.com/corpnewt/USBMap) or `USBPort.kext` (Use Hackintool to do this) after install for best USB plug experience

+- Extra Method to Mapping USB Ports is using [USBToolBox](https://github.com/USBToolBox/kext) on Windows, the method is similar to [USBMap](https://github.com/corpnewt/USBMap) but you can mapping your USB Ports on Windows.

 - Create [one-key cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend) if you often use battery, power-plug always is not recommended for best battery life